Issues in Borders and Development

 - Term 1

-The course is divided in three sections (conceptualising, managing, experiencing borders) mirroring these different concerns.
+The module is divided in three sections (conceptualising, managing, experiencing borders) mirroring these different concerns.

 Objectives and learning outcomes of the course